Leonard31921/Trivia-game/README.md

 •	Scoreboard: Updates live scores for each player after every question.

 •	End Screen: Shows final scores and announces the winner.

+# Features Implemented so far:

+The below backend features have been implemented:

+1. Player Management: Players enter their names at the start, which are used to personalize the game experience.

+2. Question Bank: Includes 10 cybersecurity questions covering topics like malware, encryption, protocols, and security tools.

+3. Score Tracking: Tracks the player’s score, increasing it for each correct answer and displaying it at the end.

+4. Sequential Questioning: Presents each question in order, with multiple-choice options displayed for easy selection.

+5. Answer Validation and Feedback: Ensures only valid answers are accepted and provides feedback on each response (correct or incorrect).

+6. End Summary: Shows the players' final score with a personalized closing message.

+ # How to Play

+ • Run the program in an eclipse java environment.

+ • Enter your name when prompted.

+ • Answer each question by typing the number corresponding to your choice.

+ • View your score at the end of the game.